orange-org/orange/README.md

 1. `cd` into the repo
 1. Execute `npm install` to install the dependencies
 1. Execute `npm run wds` to start the build and server for the `renderer` bundle.
 This command will occupy the terminal window
-1. In a separate terminal window, execute `npm run electron` to start the build process of the `main` bundle.
+1. In a separate terminal window, but in the same folder, execute `npm run electron` to start the build process of the `main` bundle.
 This command will also occupy the terminal window

 Feel free to play around with the code, make modifications, or send a PR!

+**Note**: I haven't tested Orange with a fully synced blockchain.
+I usually test with only partially synced blockchains on testnet

 ## Questions and help